-When reviewing an applicant's file, professional experience, academic ability, demonstrated experience in the related program field, career goals, cross-cultural experiences, ability to work well with others, capacity to analyze cross-cultural and professional experiences, and learning style are considered.
+When reviewing an application for admission, SIT considers professional experience, academic ability, demonstrated experience in the related program field, educational and professional cross-cultural experiences, and capacity to analyze cross-cultural and professional experiences.
 A variety of methods are used to assess these qualities, including an essay, review of past academic performance, references, and in some cases a personal interview.

 SIT admissions officers work with individual applicants from initial inquiry to enrollment.
-Their job is to assist prospective students with the admissions process and to inform them of what they can expect from a SIT education and what SIT will expect of them as students.
+Their job is to assist prospective students with the admissions process and to inform them of what they can expect from an SIT education and what SIT will expect of them as students.